 3. Cataract Surgery Is Often Covered by Insurance

 The type of lens you choose will also determine how much of your surgery is covered by insurance.
 Monofocal lenses are usually covered by insurance, whereas multifocal lenses typically are not because of the higher expenses associated with them.
-Similarly, basic cataract surgery is covered by insurance, whereas newer methods of advanced laser cataract surgery usually aren’t.
+Similarly, basic cataract surgery is covered by insurance, whereas newer methods of advanced laser eye surgery usually aren’t.

 Out of pocket expenses for cataract surgery typically range from $1000 to $3000 per eye depending on the exact procedure.
 Obviously, it can be costly without insurance.
 Therefore, if pricing is an issue for you, make sure to factor the qualifications for insurance coverage into your planning process.